101Sorel/chongshanwan.github.io/index.md

 Here is **Chongshan Wan (万重山)**.

-I am a final-year graduate student majoring in Cartography and Geographic Information Systems at the School of Remote Sensing and Information Engineering, Wuhan University.
-I'm advised by [Prof. Peng Yue](http://jszy.whu.edu.cn/pyue).
+I hold a M.E. degree in Cartography and Geographic Information Systems from the School of Remote Sensing and Information Engineering, Wuhan University, where I completed my graduate studies under the advisement of [Prof. Peng Yue](http://jszy.whu.edu.cn/pyue).

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *chongshanwan[at]whu[dot]edu[dot]cn*